wvlet/airframe/docs/src/main/tut/docs/internals.md

 ## Session

-Session in Airframe is a holder of instances and binding rules.
-Airframe is designed to simplify complex object instantiation like:
+A Session in Airframe is a holder of instances and binding rules.
+Airframe is designed to simplify the instantiation of complex objects like:
 ```scala
 new App(a = new A(b = new B), ...)
 ```